-The ME Association believes that the drug Rituximab represents the most important development so far in terms of a potential disease altering treatment for at least a sub-group of people with ME/CFS.
+The ME Association believed that the drug Rituximab represented the most important development so far in terms of a potential disease altering treatment for at least a sub-group of people with ME/CFS.
+This was until we heard the discouraging news from the phase III clinical trial in Norway (see below) at the end of 2017.

 Rituximab news updates